-Showing 1 - 1 of 1 post found matching keyword: gene hackman
+Showing 1 - 2 of 2 posts found matching keyword: gene hackman

 I'm skipping ahead a little in my movie list today to spotlight the films I watched in November that featured Gene Hackman, the actor I saw more than any other last month.
 I think I've said before that Hackman was one of the actors I hated as a kid, probably because of Superman.
 But Royal Tanenbaums turned me around, and now I seek him out.
 He rarely disappoints.